Autism Support Program

 Academic support is primarily in the area of executive functions skills.
 Students receive assistance in designing their academic programs, registering for classes and making schedule changes.
 Staff facilitates communication with course professors regarding class requirements and any classroom issues that might need to be addressed.
 Academic coaches help students manage their time, stay organized and assist students in meeting due dates of classroom assignments.

 Program staff works closely with the university's Center for Educational Access to ensure that appropriate accommodations are provided.
 These may include employing a peer note taker, taking quizzes and exams in a non-distractive setting, and extended time for tests.
-The program staff also works in conjunction with tutoring services available at the university, including the Student Success Center and the Math Resource and Tutoring Center.
+The program staff also works in conjunction with tutoring services available at the university, including the Student Success Center and the Mathematics Resource and Tutoring Center.
 In addition, program staff will partner with academic advisors assigned by the students' colleges to make sure they are progressing toward graduation.

 Transitioning to Independent Adult Roles